inasafe/inasafe-doc/docs/source/developer-docs/platform_linux.rst

 Development under Gnu/Linux
 ===========================

-Risk-in-a-box is built in python and runs as a plugin in `QGIS <http://qgis.org>`_.
+|project_name| is written in python and runs as a plugin in
+`QGIS <http://qgis.org>`_.